plyometrics for running

 Adding Plyometrics to Your Training

-The best time to execute plyometrics is near the beginning of a workout, while fatigue is minimal and energy levels are high.
-Start with an appropriate warm-up of 5 – 10 minutes of easy running followed by low-intensity drills such as high-knees, butt-kicks, skipping, and cariocas.
+The best time to execute plyometrics is near the beginning of a workout when fatigue is minimal and energy levels are high.
+Start with an appropriate warm-up of 5 – 10 minutes of easy running followed by low-intensity drills such as high knees, butt kicks, skipping, and cariocas.
 Performing plyometrics in a pre-fatigued state after your main set is unwise and invites injury.

-The exercise selection should be as specific to the demands of running as possible.
+The exercise selection should be as specific as possible to the demands of running.
 That means lower-body plyometrics with vertical and horizontal movements.
 You don’t need any equipment for most plyometrics but stick to surfaces that facilitate proper energy return, like asphalt or synthetic rubber on a track.
 Stay away from uneven surfaces.

 Also, don’t approach plyometrics with a more is better mentality.
 The quality of the workout is important and not quantity per se.
-Twice a week with 72 hours apart is plenty for amateur runners to progress, while once a week during phases of lower training volume will at least offset any potential training effects.
+Twice a week, 72 hours apart, is plenty for amateur runners to progress, while once a week, during phases of lower training volume, will at least offset any potential training effects.
 Start with one to two sets of 2 – 3 plyometric exercises and gradually progress to 4 – 5 over several weeks.
 The same applies to increasing the number of repetitions and sets.
 But again, quality over quantity.

-If you are a masters athlete (age 40 and above), you will greatly benefit from plyometrics for running.
-Muscular power deteriorates at a faster rate than strength loss with aging; therefore, attempts to maintain or improve power are beneficial to improving fitness.
-For masters the same guidelines apply for younger age groups, except that volume may be lower.
+If you are a master athlete (age 40 and above), you will greatly benefit from plyometrics for running.
+Muscular power deteriorates faster than strength loss with aging; therefore, attempts to maintain or improve power are beneficial to improving fitness.
+For masters, the same guidelines apply as for younger age groups, except that volume may be lower.

 5 Plyometrics for Running

 The following 5 plyometric exercises are low to moderate in intensity and can be performed without equipment.
-The rest-to-relief ratio between repetitions is 1:5 for low-intensity plyometrics.
+For low-intensity plyometrics, the rest-to-relief ratio between repetitions is 1:5.
 Take longer breaks between sets and exercises.

 Two-Foot Ankle Hop (“Pogo”)